stragitech/TestnetContract/README.md

-# TestnetContract
+This contract is deployed on the Ethereum Proof of Authority Kovan testnet.
+It is designed as an equal profit sharing arrangment between three parties with the remainder sent to the originator of the transaction.
+Contract: 0xed9dccec2630d8b752b0ca993ae5ed3d00df29f2,

-The contract is on Ropsten testnet, its purpose is to distribute Ether evenly amongst employees with a similar task to reduce friction.
+Address: 0x3fc5b1fd14d8cb09d8427d6fd1f59a7c9994fe16 .